Research being conducted on the safety and efficacy of MediCabilis™

 Phase 1 Clinical Trial

 Bod Australia has invested in a phase 1 clinical study that assessed the safety, tolerability and pharmacokinetics of the MediCabilis™ 5% CBD (LINNEA 315CSE™) full-spectrum oil and innovation wafer delivery technology.
-The research was conducted and complete at Nucleus Network, Australia’s leading clinical research organization for Early Phase Clinical Trials.
+The research was conducted and completed at Nucleus Network, and published in the prestigious British Journal of Clinical Pharmacology.

 Bod has also entered a collaboration with researchers from the University of South Australia (UniSA) to further expand research of its MediCabilis™ 5% CBD (LINNEA 315CSE™).